pyavitz/rpi-img-builder/README.md

-## Debian Image Builder for the Raspberry Pi
+## Image Builder for the Raspberry Pi

 The boards that are currently supported are;
 * Raspberry Pi 4B (bcm2711)